skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 }
 ```

-Make sure the system clock is set to 72 MHz, here we will use the extrnal clock for some unnessicary accuracy.
+Make sure the system clock is set to 72 MHz, here we will use the external clock for some unnecessary accuracy.
 To learn more about all the different clock sources available on the STM32 chips take a look [here](https://community.st.com/t5/stm32-mcus/part-1-introduction-to-the-stm32-microcontroller-clock-system/ta-p/605369).
 It's also worth looking at the STM32 manual RM008 and searching for "Clock tree", "HSI clock", "HSE clock".

 ```c
 void clock_setup(void) {